Ukrainian Sich Riflemen: Activities during World War I

 Before and during the battle in the Carpathians, the legion was on reconnaissance and small-scale duty or inserted between regular troops to keep it under control.
 At this time, the legion took part in the battle for Mount Makivka.
 However, the initial mistrust of the army leadership turned out to be unfounded, and the officers and enlisted men were officially given the "best report card."
 Field Marshal Lieutenant Hofmann especially praised the Legion's small company reconnaissance capabilities.
 The Legion also saw successful action as part of Hofmann's Corps in the Bug Offensive and the Battle of Gorlice-Tarnów.

 On September 30, 1916, the Legion was almost completely routed in an engagement at Potutory, near Berezhany.
 Because of a breakthrough in the adjacent section of the front, Russian troops were able to completely surround and capture the Legion.
 During regrouping it was assigned to the "K.u.k.
 Hutsulenkompanie" (the former "Ruthenian" or "Bukovina Volunteer Battalion") and incorporated into it as a separate company.
 On July 1, 1917, at the beginning of the Kerensky Offensive, part of the Legion in action was once again trapped by a Russian attack near Berezhany.
+Following the bloody battles at Lysonia and Koniukhy in 1916-1917, less than 500 of the legion's original members remained in the unit.

 With the German occupation of Ukraine in early 1918 and the establishment of a new government under Hetman Pavlo Skoropadskyj, the Habsburg Monarchy was in danger of losing influence over Ukraine in favour of Germany.
 As a result, Emperor Charles created the special unit "Kampfgruppe Erzherzog Wilhelm" under command of Archduke Wilhelm with about 4000 soldiers, which included the Ukrainian Legion.
 It operated in the south of Ukraine during and after the conquest of Ukraine by the Central Powers in 1918.
 The Legion reached Kherson and Odesa, and because of the low resistance even the Dnieper River could be used as a transport route.
 The last engagement of the Legion under the Habsburg banner took place in Zaporizhzhya on April 16, 1918.
 The Bolsheviks had to evacuate the city.